keblu/MSGARCH/README.md

 ## Installation

-To install the latest stable version of the package download MSGARCH_0.16.tar.gz and use this line:
+To install the latest stable version is available on CRAN https://cran.r-project.org/web/packages/MSGARCH/index.html and ca be installed via:

-      R > install.packages("./MSGARCH_0.16.tar.gz", repos = NULL, type = "source")
+      R > install.packages("MSGARCH")

-We will eventually upload the latest stable version of the package on CRAN in the coming weeks.
-To install the latest developpement version of the package use these lines:
+To install the latest developpement version of the package (which may contain bugs) use these lines:

       R > install.packages("devtools")
       R > require("devtools")